strangeloopcanon/mlx-gen-parity/README.md

 Notes
 - Parity targets control‑surface equivalence: constraints, stops, finish reasons, determinism; token streams may differ across frameworks/devices.
 - Sampling fast path reuses mlx-lm’s decoding loop and caches for best performance on Apple Silicon.

+Renaming
+- This project was previously published as `mlx-gen-parity`.
+The Python import `mlx_gen_parity` continues to work for compatibility, but new code should prefer `mlx_genkit` and `pip install mlx-genkit`.

 Known limitations
 - Residual injection uses Python-level patching; highly optimized/compiled paths may bypass it.
 Use `forward_with_hidden(..., strict=True)` when you need deterministic capture/injection semantics.